 Link Diversity Helps Web Crawlers

 If you have all one type of link, it appears abnormal to web crawlers.
 Varying your linking shows intentionality and diversity that rates better for SEO!
 This one is super important for bloggers, as we see a lot of web developers setting up links to automatically no follow or follow.
-So take note and be intentional about how you’re marking links as follow or no follow.
+So take note and be intentional about how you’re linking pages as follow or no follow.
 You should be intentionally choosing each link and be aware of the linking settings on your site.
 We check nofollow vs follow links for all InfluencerSEO services to make sure you’re doing this properly!

 Still Provides Traffic